The SPHN Semantic Interoperability Framework

-In RDF subjects, predicates and objects have a Unique Resource Identifier (URI) that enables the unique identification of these elements.
-In our example, the concept Allergy has the URI https://biomedit.ch/rdf/sphn-ontology/sphn/allergy, which uniquely and unambiguously identifies it in the context of SPHN.
-The SNOMED CT meaning binding is introduced by linking this URI to the corresponding URI in SNOMED CT in the SPHN RDF schema.
+In RDF subjects, predicates and (sometimes) objects have a Unique Resource Identifier (URI) that enables the unique identification of these elements.
+In our example, the concept Allergy has the URI https://biomedit.ch/rdf/sphn-ontology/sphn/Allergy , which uniquely and unambiguously identifies it in the context of SPHN.
+The SNOMED CT meaning binding to the equivalent meaning of ‘Allergy’ is introduced by linking the URI of the SPHN Allergy class to the corresponding URI in SNOMED CT (http://snomed.info/id/418038007) in the SPHN RDF schema.

-To facilitate the use of external standards in SPHN RDF Schema, the DCC provides RDF files of the following coding systems: ATC, CHOP, LOINC, SNOMED CT, ICD-10, UCUM.
+To facilitate the integration and therefore the use of external standards in the SPHN RDF schema and its related data, the DCC provides RDF files of different versions of the following coding systems: ATC, CHOP, LOINC, SNOMED CT, ICD-10-GM, UCUM.